Salt & Wind Travel

 – In This Article –

 Sitting 10,000 feet above sea level, this dormant volcano is one of the best places on earth to watch the sunrise.
-Go on a clear morning, and there is a 360° view that includes Hawai’i Island (where you’ll find Hawai’i Volcanoes National Park, btw) to the south and the island of Moloka’i to the north.
+Go on a clear morning, and you’ll have a 360° view that includes Hawai’i Island (where you’ll find Hawai’i Volcanoes National Park, by the way) to the south and the island of Moloka’i to the north.

 Get A Sunrise Reservation

 First, ensure you can get into the park for sunrise at Haleakalā.
-The National Park Service requires a reservation for all vehicles to access the summit for sunrise.
+The National Park Service requires a reservation for all vehicles planning to access the summit for sunrise (between 3:00 AM and 7:00 AM).

-To do so, head to Recreation.gov and make a reservation—it costs $1.00 and is available up to two months in advance.
-You will need to show your reservation and photo ID upon arrival.
+To do so, go to Recreation.gov and make a sunrise reservation—it costs $1.00 and is available up to 60 days in advance.
+Upon arrival, you will need to show your reservation and photo ID.

 Note that the reservation fee allows you to park at the summit but doesn’t include the required national park entrance fee.